The Neighbors: Income

 The Neighbors: Occupations

-In the Germantown neighborhood, 47.3% of the working population is employed in executive, management, and professional occupations.
+In the Germantown neighborhood, 47.3% of the working population is employed in

 The second most important occupational group in this neighborhood is

 clerical, assistant, and tech support occupations, with 22.3% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

 (21.9%), and 8.4% in manufacturing and laborer occupations.